Docs

 Session rules that matter:

-• TTSSession is created by TTS.speak().
+• TTSSession is created by TTS.open_session().
 You do not construct it directly.

 Public Error Types You Will See First